b3rn4rdm/SelectedML/README.md

 ## Generate Learning Curves

 Runs ML over increasing training set sizes in order to produce learning curves.
 For each class, a training and test set are generated.
 In addition, a training set is generated with molecules drawn at random without consideration of class labels.
 For each test set, we produce 2 predictions, one from the model trained on the corresponding class ans a second one from the model that ignores class labels.
-The kernel width $\sigma$ is specified in the `main` function and can be obtained from the previous CV.
-The whole procedure is repeated 'n_iter' times, with different trainign set moelcules for each repetition.
-Again, 3 seeds have to be specified: `seed_test` for chhosing the test set molecules, `seed_qml` for choosing training set molecules and `seed_iter` for making sure that at every repetition different molecules are chosen for training.
+The kernel width $\sigma$ is specified in the `main` function and a good choice can be obtained from the previous CV.
+The whole procedure is repeated 'n_iter' times, with different training set molecules for each repetition.
+Again, 3 seeds have to be specified.
 Note that `seed_iter` needs to be much smaller than `seed_qml`.
-For each repetation, a new seed is calculated by dividing `seed_qml` by `seed_iter`, thus guaranteeing different training sets for each repretition.

 For QM7b: